nameisjayant/composeOneScreens/Readme.md

 ## Jetpack Compose One Screen Page UIS

-<p> In this repository we will design one screen page UIS with Jetpack Compose.</p>
+<p> Aim of this repository is to design one screen page UIS with Jetpack Compose (more focus on complex ui's).</p>

 ### 🖥️ Screenshots